center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

 ---------

 .. note::
-  Throughout the evidence section for the purpose of saving time layers can be omitted.
-For the sake of evidence being incorporated it is recommended to include at least one of the layers for data, but which is up to the needs of the organization.
+  To save time in this section, layers can be omitted.
+We recommend organizations include at least the tech platform layer.

 The previous section focused on a theory-based approach using attack trees.
 In this section, we will cover the evidence-based approach to complement our theoretical tree and aid in identifying additional TTPs for consideration in the tree.
 Evidence is derived by attacks observed in the wild and reported on by legitimate sources.
-The MITRE ATT&CK team reads open-source reports published by these sources and associates adversarial behavior with a TTP.
+The ATT&CK team reads open-source reports published by these sources and associates adversarial behavior with a TTP.
 Sources for these TTPs are different from those previously used to build the theory-based attack tree, which is why the complementary approach of theory and evidence is crucial.
 We will use the TTPs derived in this section to add to the attack tree in the previous section.
 We recommend considering TTPs derived by four types of observed behavior.

 #.
 TTPs used against your Technology Platform(s)
 #.
 TTPs used by Threat Actor(s) targeting your Industry